INSTITUTIONAL AND ORGANIZATIONAL INFORMATION

 Governing Bodies:

-This body is responsible for the governance and management of the company through the approval of corporate strategy and general policies, as well as the supervision and consideration of matters of particular importance to the company and its key stakeholders.
+This body is responsible for the governance and management of the company by approving the corporate strategy and general policies, as well as overseeing and considering matters of particular significance to the company and of special relevance to its stakeholders.

-Its duties and responsibilities include those required by the Spanish Capital Companies Act and other applicable regulations.
-Among others, it must define and oversee the implementation of the company’s business strategy, ensuring alignment with its long-term objectives.
+Its functions and responsibilities include those required under the Spanish Companies Act and all other applicable regulations.
+Among other duties, it is responsible for defining and overseeing the implementation of the company's business strategy, ensuring alignment with its long-term objectives.

-It must also ensure compliance with transparency standards by properly reporting on environmental, social, and governance matters; supervising senior management activities; evaluating their performance; and ensuring that established policies and objectives are followed.
-Furthermore, it manages risks, oversees the risk management system to ensure potential risks are properly identified, assessed, and managed, and guarantees that the company complies with all applicable laws and regulations, as well as with the established ethical and conduct principles.
+It must also ensure compliance with transparency standards by providing appropriate reporting on environmental, social and governance (ESG) matters, oversee the activities of senior management, evaluate its performance and ensure that established policies and objectives are followed.
+In addition, it is responsible for overseeing the company's risk management system to ensure that potential risks are properly identified, assessed and managed, while also ensuring compliance with all applicable laws, regulations and the company's ethical principles and standards of conduct.

-The Board consists of five members plus a non-director secretary.
-It delegates daily management to the Chief Executive Officer and the Executive Committee.
+The Board is composed of five members and a non-director Secretary.
+It delegates the day-to-day management of the company to the Chief Executive Officer (CEO) and the Executive Committee.

 Executive Chairman